 Funeral of Ernest Sydney Brown Sydney Morning Herald 4 July 1868

-It was so find a newspaper clipping regarding the funeral of Ernest Sydney Brown, the two-year-old son of Jabez and Louisa, and it was interesting to see that he was buried at Camperdown Cemetery, where I had picked up other funeral notices listing this cemetery for the Brown family.
+It was so sad to find a newspaper clipping regarding the funeral of Ernest Sydney Brown, the two-year-old son of Jabez and Louisa, and it was interesting to see that he was buried at Camperdown Cemetery, where I had picked up other funeral notices listing this cemetery for the Brown family.
 This lovely grave stands next to his grandfather William Brown’s large sarcophagus grave and is close to the circular driveway, which is the main road-way feature of the cemetery.
 Ernest is buried with his great-grandfather George Faughtley Wright, his aunt Phoebe Parry and an uncle Henry Brown, who died aged 5 years, William Hill, Phoebe’s first husband and William’s mother Sarah Hill are also listed on the gravestone.

 Burial of Ernest Sydney Brown, 5 July 1868, Anglican Parish Book of St Stephen’s Church, Camperdown, Sydney